Iraq, Egypt And Jordan Hold Tripartite Summit In Baghdad - UrduPoint

 The leaders discussed a "political solution" to Syria's 10-year civil war based on UN resolutions "that would preserve its security and stability and provide adequate conditions for the return of refugees".

-The Syria conflict has killed hundreds of thousands and displaced millions, with refugee flooding the borders of neighbouring countries including Jordan, which lacks in resources and faces economic hardships.
+The Syria conflict has killed hundreds of thousands and displaced millions, with refugees flooding the borders of neighbouring countries including Jordan, which lacks in resources and faces economic hardships.

 The leaders welcomed efforts underway to restore stability in Libya and Yemen, and called for the departure of foreign forces and mercenaries from Libya.